 New Yorkers are fortunate to have a variety of public transportation methods available to them.
-Buses, for example, can be a convenient way to travel around the state.
-Many buses do not provide passengers with seat belts or mandate their use, however, so an accident can result in severe injury or death.
+Buses, for example, can be a convenient way to travel around the New York City and New York state.
+Many buses do not provide passengers with seat belts or mandate their use, even though an accident can result in severe injury or death.
 The number of passengers who may be carried while seated or standing inside a crowded vehicle can pose additional hazards.

 Holding Negligent Bus Drivers Liable

 Our New York City bus accident lawyers have fought for the victims of bus accidents for years, and whether you were a pedestrian that was hit by a bus, were in a car that was struck by a bus, or were a bus passenger that got hurt in a bus crash, our NYC bus accident lawyers will fight to get you the compensation that you deserve.
 Bus drivers in New York City are known to drive aggressively, depsite internal rules requiring that they drive carefully, they often driver carelessly and cause accidents.
 Under New York Law, bus drivers are required to operate the bus in a reasonable condition and follow the Rules of the Road, including the Vehicle and Traffic Law.

 Our NYC bus accident lawyers have extensive experience in handling bus accident industry cases and we know how to prove the case. the most common causes of serious bus accidents are driver negligence, driver inattention, inproperly adjusted mirrors, inadequate equipment maintenance, or a lack of training.
 A crash may result in contusions, broken bones, serious head injuries, spinal cord injuries, and even tragic death.
 If you were injured in a bus accident, call our New York City bus accident lawyers for a free consultation